antonioleal/myslackbuilds/0/README.md

     Otherwise, for first submissions, (totally new SlackBuild scripts) you have to use the SlackBuilds.org site and manually upload your work.

 8. Periodically check github.com/SlackBuildsOrg/slackbuilds to see if you work has been approved, or rejected by some reason.
     * Its is a very good idea to subscribe to the `slackbuilds-users` and `slackbuilds-devel` mailling lists so you are aware of what other people are doing.
-You can also ask for specific help regarding your scripts or get the "maintener" status for new ones.
+You can also ask for specific help regarding your scripts or get the "maintainer" status for new ones.

 ##### "Saturday afternoon":
 1. Once your scripts are released to the public go to `https://github.com/{your account}/slackbuilds` and synchronize your fork with the upstream master.